AbhiSundu/AbhiSundu.github.io/content/posts/timetracking.md

 {{<imageDescription text="I spent over a year on \"Dreams of D4RK\".
 I started time tracking in the middle of development and never finished the game">}}

 {{<image src="/images/oneshotdog.gif">}}
-{{<imageDescription text="I spent 150 hours on this twinstick shooter, implementing roguelike mechanics, branching dialogue trees, and cutscenes.
+{{<imageDescription text="I spent 150 hours on this unfinished twinstick shooter, implementing roguelike mechanics, branching dialogue trees, and cutscenes.
 I gave up right before finishing the final boss">}}

 Quite a few of my games in this category are unfinished.
 I only finished the demo for Dreams of D4RK, and my twinstick shooter never saw the light of day.
 Jignon's Ascent only shipped because I realized I would never finish unless I gave myself a hard deadline and aggressively descoped.

-I think these projects are the most 'dangerous' to me as a hobbyist dev.
+I think these projects are the most dangerous to me as a hobbyist dev.
 I can really only spend around 1 hour per day on gamedev, so a 200 hour project can easily take me 6 months to a year to complete.
 This is a *long time* to spend on a single game, especially as one person.
 The allure of picking up a new technology or running with a new game idea is ever-present and tantalizingly strong when working on one of these projects.

 That said, I'm happy that my [first commercial project](https://store.steampowered.com/app/2053360/PUTRID_SHOT_ULTRA/) was finished in only around 200 hours.
 That game's sold around 530 units so far, and continues to sell (albeit very slowly).